mdheller/dumbass/README.md

 ### Roadmap

+- Finish some issues
+- Watch the sunrise over a grateful universe

 It's pretty much mature.
 Could add a state managment abstractionm like single source of truth store, actions that drive a state machine.
 But who cares about that?
 Plenty of that around if that's what you need.
 This is just teh pure viewwww.